machakann/vim-sandwich/README.md

 This tool is a game-changer for editing HTML and XML in Vim, which is an area that doesn't have a ton of great tools right now.
 With vim-sandwich, adding, changing, or removing tag pairs is super simple.

+If you are using [vim-surround](https://github.com/tpope/vim-surround), you can use a preset keymappings similar as it.
+See [here](https://github.com/machakann/vim-sandwich/wiki/Introduce-vim-surround-keymappings)

 # Design